|

 he was still conscious.

-in slow motion.
-He stepped aside and the body fell over the edge and crashed
+him fall in slow motion.
+He stepped aside and the body fell over the edge

-to the forest floor.
-But The Doctor knew he was already dead.
-He had beaten
+and crashed to the forest floor.
+The Doctor knew he had beaten him to

 He sank to his knees, tears filling his eyes.
 He knew Éric deserved